suryapratapsinghsuryavanshi/solverjs/README.md

     // The output is : 539

 ### isArmstrong
-    // The isArmstrong function are return boolean valu according
+    // The isArmstrong function are return boolean value according
     // to the given number.
     console.log(solverjs.isArmstrong(153));
     // The output is : true